 - Medicaid/Medicare fraud

-Contact Dallas Healthcare Fraud Defense Attorney Peter Barrett today to begin working on your case.
-Attorney Barrett is known for providing compassionate and energetic legal aid, and our seasoned legal team has successfully argued cases in state and federal courts, the Supreme Court of Texas, as well as appellate and district courts.
+Attorney Barrett is known for providing compassionate and energetic legal aid, and supported by our seasoned legal team, he has successfully argued cases in state and federal courts, the Supreme Court of Texas, as well as appellate and district courts.
 Remember, just because you have been accused of a crime does not mean you should give up hope.
-Contact Peter Barrett, and start fighting for your future today.